orchidjs/tom-select/.github/ISSUE_TEMPLATE.md

 * [ ] Make sure I'm reporting something precise that needs to be fixed
 * [ ] Give my issue a descriptive and concise title
-* [ ] Create a *minimal* working example on JsFiddle or Codepen (or gave a link to a demo on the Selectize docs)
+* [ ] Create a *minimal* working example on JsFiddle or Codepen (or gave a link to a demo in the documentation)
 * [ ] Indicate *precise* steps to reproduce in *numbers* and the result, like below